History of tornado research: Political

 Also in 1896, Norman B. Conger, an inspector with the United States Weather Bureau, conducted and published a case study on the 1896 Thomas, Michigan tornado, based on "all reliable, available sources".
 Conger's report also contained a map created by E. F. Hulbert.
-Following the tornado, Michigan governor John Treadway Rich created a committee to assess the damage and collect further information about the tornado.
+Following the tornado, Michigan governor John T. Rich created a committee to assess the damage and collect further information about the tornado.

 In April 2004, the Tornado Research Act of 2004 was introduced by Alabama Representative Bud Cramer, on April 2, 2004, to create a new tornado research branch of the National Oceanic and Atmospheric Administration.
 The legislation failed and died in committee.

 In April 2023, the TORNADO Act was introduced by U.S. Senator Roger Wicker as well as eight other senators from the 118th United States Congress.

 In April 2023, the 118th United States House of Representatives passed the Weather Research and Forecasting Innovation Reauthorization Act of 2023, also known as the Weather Act Reauthorization Act of 2023, sending it to the United States Senate.
 The bill is set to provide authority for the Verification of the Origins of Rotation in Tornadoes Experiment (VORTEX-USA) by the National Oceanic and Atmospheric Administration.

 In July 2024, Independent United States Senator Kyrsten Sinema, along with other Democratic and Republican Senators, introduced the Border Weather Resiliency Act of 2024 to the United States Senate.
 Days later, United States Congressman Randy Feenstra along with three other congressman introduced a bill (H.R.9081) to the United States House of Representatives to provide tax relief to people affected by severe storms, flooding, and tornadoes.